Hillister, Texas

 Hillister is an unincorporated community in southern Tyler County, Texas, United States.
-It lies along the concurrent U.S. Routes 69 and 287 south of the town of Woodville, the county seat of Tyler County.
+It lies along the concurrent U.S. Routes 69 and 287, south of the town of Woodville, the county seat of Tyler County.
 Although Hillister is unincorporated, it has a post office, with the ZIP code of 77624.

+Notable person

-Hillister is the residence of State Representative James E. White of District 19, which encompasses Polk, Hardin, Jasper, Newton, and Tyler counties.
+Hillister is the residence of State Representative James E. White of District 19, which encompasses Polk, Hardin, Jasper, Newton and Tyler counties.